 After activating and configuring Monarch:

-The difference is around .5 of a second.
-Depending on your own standards, this might be a lot or not at all.
-However, those are just the realities of embedding social media elements on your site – getting them from the network in question always takes a while.
+Depending on your standards, this may be a lot or not at all.
+However, those are just the realities of embedding social media elements on a website — getting them from the network in question always takes a while.

-Overall, I’m happy with these numbers, and wouldn’t worry about Monarch’s server resource consumption.
+Overall, I’m okay with these numbers, and wouldn’t worry about Monarch’s server resource consumption.

-Here’s a handful of things that I like and dislike about the Monarch Social Sharing plugin.
+Here are a handful of things I like and dislike about the Monarch Social Sharing plugin.

-- It gives you social share buttons that look great out the box.
+- It gives you social share buttons that work out of the box and look great.

 - You get all of the social networks that matter.

-- Gives you stats on your content’s social media popularity.
+- You get stats on your content’s popularity on social media.

-- It fights against negative social proof by letting you not display your share numbers until they reach a given volume.
+- It fights negative social proof by letting you hide your share numbers until they reach a given volume.

-- The share counts aren’t always accurate (when compared with other measuring tools).
+- The share counts aren’t always accurate (when compared with other measuring tools from the web).